 Insulation facing is intended to serve as a vapor barrier that helps to keep interior moisture from migrating into the wall cavities, where it can lead to mold growth and other problems.

 Typically, the facing is installed on the "warm in winter" side of the wall.
 Therefore, in most climates, the facing goes on the interior side of the wall frame, so it contacts the backside of the drywall.

 Always wear tight-fitting breathing protection and safety goggles when working with fiberglass insulation, as it can irritate eyes and airways.
 For extra comfort, wear long sleeves, pants, and gloves, which will keep the scratchy fibers off your skin where they can cause a rash.

 - Respirator or filter mask

 - Tape measure

-- Utility knife (for trimming)
+- Utility knife

 - Long-sleeved shirt and long pants

 To calculate how much rolled or batted insulation to buy, measure floor to ceiling and multiply by the number of between-the-studs spaces you need to fill.
 That's your total lineage.
 Measure the distance between the studs; that will determine the width of the insulation you buy.
-To calculate the number of rolls or batts you need, divide the total lineage by the length of the batt (usually 8 feet) or roll (different lengths available) you'll be working with.
+To calculate the number of rolls or batts you need, divide the total lineage by the length of the batt (usually 8 feet) or roll (different lengths are available) you'll be working with.

-If you're working from a roll, you can either trim for length with the insulation rolled out on the floor, or you can start with the edge of the roll at the top of the space you're filling, roll down to the bottom and trim there with a utility knife.
+If you're working from a roll, you can either trim for length with the insulation rolled out on the floor, or you can start with the edge of the roll at the top of the space you're filling, roll down to the bottom, and trim there with a utility knife.

-The most important thing to remember is to never compress the insulation.
-While it seems that wouldn't change its effectiveness, in reality, you severely compromise the R value by removing the air between the fibers.
+- Never compress the insulation.
+While it seems that wouldn't change its effectiveness, in reality, you severely compromise the R-value by removing the air between the fibers.

-- When you're finished, launder your work clothes in a load separate from your regular wash and run the rinse cycle twice.
+- When finished, launder your work clothes in a load separate from your regular wash and run the rinse cycle twice.